 Home-ownership has always been synonymous with the American Dream.
 But as Louis points out, it’s never been about how much money you make when you eventually sell your home.
 “Owning your home as part of the American Dream is about providing your family with a secure living space”, he says, “it’s about the experiences and memories you achieve when having a home to call your own.”
 Remodeling, he counsels, should be thought of in the same manner.

 Investing in one’s home is a matter of prioritizing what’s important to the homeowner and what they value in terms of quality of life.
+For example, contacting a company like Graceland Window Installation to improve the natural light in a property could be very important to one homeowner, as if they are living there they will want that greater warmth from that light source, but the next may not even consider it as a factor.
 “Everybody’s different.
 For some people, a quality life is about traveling.
 For others, it’s having a second home or owning a luxury vehicle.
 If that’s the case, you should probably accept your house the way it is, because you really want to spend your extra money elsewhere.”
 Homeowners must first consider how much of their money they want to spend on their home relative to their other priorities.

 Louis says that remodeling works well “for people who love their current homes, their current neighborhoods, or both.
 It’s best for people who want to stay where they are.”
 So if you don’t love your home or neighborhood, best to look elsewhere than remodeling your existing space.